felixvuo/conjure/docs/tutorials/BIBD.rst

   forAll crop : crops . (sum farm in crop_assignment . toInt(crop in farm)) = farms_per_crop,
   forAll {farm1, farm2} subsetEq crop_assignment . |farm1 intersect farm2| = overlap

-Providing information in the find statements rather than as constraints often leads to better perform.
-Essence provides :ref:`attributes<Domains>` which can be attached to find statements .
-One of them is size k, which tells Essence that a set is of size k.
+Providing information in the find statements rather than as constraints often leads to better performance.
+Essence provides ``attributes <Domains>`` which can be attached to find statements.
+One of them is ``size k``, which tells Essence that a set is of size *k*.
 In our model the number of farms and the number of crops per farm are in effect the size of the crop_assignment set and the size of the sets within the crop_assignment set.
 Therefore we can move these definitions out of the list of constraints and into the find statement.

 .. code-block:: essence